 IFRS 9 replaces IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 requires financial assets to be classified into one of three measurement categories, fair value through profit or loss, fair value through other comprehensive income and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments.
-The impact on the Company is currently being assessed.
+These changes are expected to have some impact on the Company.